 Importance of Grainline in Sewing

 Are you wondering why I say it’s essential to understand the grainline of the fabric?
 It is because the different stretchabilities of the cloth in different directions play a crucial role in making a perfect dress that fits your body.
 For example, the lengthwise grain is inelastic and the strongest, so it is better if it falls down the length of the body; otherwise, you will face some issues with the fittings.
 On the other hand, the bias grain, naturally more flexible, can be used excellently to help with the fittings.
+Once you understand the main concepts then it is fascinating to start working on classic embroidery projects like smocking.

 Frequently Asked Questions (FAQs)